Join Parks Canada for the Coastal Clean-up

-What to bring: a reusable bag (please no plastic bags), sturdy shoes, weather appropriate clothing.
+What to bring: a reusable bag (please no plastic bags), sturdy shoes, weather appropriate clothing and sun protection.

 Please note that this is a rain or shine event, however it will be cancelled in the event of a thunder storm.
 Cancellation will be posted on the Lake Superior National Marine Conservation Area social media pages.

-Please RSVP by Tues.
-Sept.
-12 and notify Parks Canada of any dietary restrictions by contacting Sarah Shruiff at firstname.lastname@example.org or by phone at 705-255-8070.
+Participants must register in advance.
+Please RSVP before Tues.
+June 7th by contacting Sarah Shruiff at firstname.lastname@example.org or by phone at 705-255-8070.

 Lake Superior Action and Management Plan